RodriguezAndres/RodriguezAndres.github.io/_posts/2016-02-03-starting-blog.markdown

 echo "_post/*~" >> .gitignore
 ~~~

 Git creates a local repository.
 Files can be *added* and *committed* to the local repository multiple times without affecting the master respository, i.e., the GitHub blog.
-To modify the actual blog, those committed files must be *pushed* to the master repository.
+To modify the actual blog, the local repository is *pushed* to the master repository.

 First time push...